 The intent of BYOB is to ensure that new business start-ups have: comprehensive business plans that are able to withstand challenging economic conditions and remain economically viable in the long term and be accepted by financial institutions and venture capital for funding, if required.

-The BYOB program provides participants with access to wealth of experienced mentors, advisors, resources and training in fields such as:
+The BYOB program provides participants with access to a wealth of experienced mentors, advisors, resources and training in the following fields

 Your start-up mentor and/or department advisor will provide you with: